mwfj/CMU_15213_CSAPP3E_Lab/IO_And_FileSystem/README.md

 + A ***regular file*** contains arbitrary data.
 Application programs often distinguish between

   + **text files**: each line is a sequence of characters.
-A Linux text file consist of a sequence of *text lines*, where each line is a sequence of characters terminated by a `newline character('\n')`.
-The newline character is the same as the ASCII line feed character(LF) and has numeric value of `0x0a`;
+A Linux text file consist of a sequence of *text lines*, where each line is a sequence of characters terminated by a `newline character('\n')` (end of line - EOF).
+The newline character is the same as the ASCII line feed character(line feed - LF) and has numeric value of `0x0a`; For Windows and Internet protocols, new line character should be: `\r\n(0xd0xa)`, where its line feed should be carriage return;
   + **binary files**: everything except text file

-  To kernel, there no difference between text and binary files/
+  To kernel, there no difference between text and binary files.

 + A ***directory*** is a file consisting of an array of links, where each links maps a filename to a file, which may be another directory;